DavidNemeskey/zim_to_corpus/README.md

   the files.
 Libzim can be installed from the repositories of Linux distributions, or compiled from source;
 - `zlib`, for compression.

+Note that some of the files in the Kiwix archives (most importantly, the English WP dump) require a recent version of libzim.
+For instance, the `libzim0v5` version found in Ubuntu Xenial / Linux Mint 18 fails with "_error reading zim-file header_".
+Because of this, libzim version 4.0.0+ is recommended.

+### Troubleshooting

+#### Compilation fails because of `article_index_type` not found

+You have an older version of libzim.
+Either upgrade it to version 4 or newer, or compile the code with `-DARTICLE_SIZE_TYPE`.

+#### Invalid zim-file header

+If `zim_to_dir` fails to read a zim file with the message "_error reading zim-file header_", then it was compiled against an outdated libzim version.
+Upgrade libzim to a more recent one. against is